aaronmckinstry706/imaterialist/journal.md

 * make sure to take the average error over the *whole* validation set, rather than the average of batch errors on the validation set;
 * one method for training, the other for validating.

+Implemented the single-epoch training function.

+## Apr.
+8, 2018

+Now I need to implement the validation function.
+It should take the data, the network, and a loss function.
+The loss function must sum, not average, the losses in a batch.

+I made the validation function.
+Also fixed both train and validate functions to use cuda as an option.

+I have made progress since the previous paragraph was written:

+* I rewrote the main script in order to use the `train` and `validate` functions;

+* I made the `Stopwatch` class instances into context managers for more convenient and sensible syntax;

+* I organized my code into three threads--the training thread, the command thread, and the main thread--and set the training thread as a daemon and make the main thread perform a join with the command thread (this makes it so that, if the command thread exits because I type in `exit`, then the main thread will finish its join and stop, causing the training thread to stop instantly (since it's a daemon));

+* after making sure the code worked properly, I tested the code on three learning rates: 0.1, 0.01, and 0.001.
+The learning rate 0.01 was the best among them, so I will start with that and use the `ReduceLROnPlateau` learning rate scheduler, stepping after each epoch and passing the validation loss.

+Two things yet to do before I run the experiment: find the optimal patience value to use for `ReduceLROnPlateau`, and only save the model corresponding to the best validation score (at least, I think that's the thing to do).
+Let's check that last paper, ["The Marginal Value of Adaptive Gradient Methods in Machine Learning"](https://papers.nips.cc/paper/7003-the-marginal-value-of-adaptive-gradient-methods-in-machine-learning.pdf), that we dug up.

+Looking at the paper, the "dev-decay" method is what they claim is best, and it has a patience of 1, so we'll use a patience of 1 as well.
+Now let's add the method for saving the model with the best validation error.